 I was thinking that this would be the right place and time to launch a wiki about the canon 5d.
 Of course, I wanted to be able to continue later on, so I didn't want to put the mark ii in the name in case the blog continues into the next release and beyond.
 I'd also given myself the nickname ‘planetMitch' in the previous 6 months or so.
 I'd been looking for something short and unique.
 In the past, I'd always used ‘maunger' (which is a combination of my first name and last name which was so hard to explain to people).
 I saw someone had named themselves planetPaul (or something similar) and I thought that was unique and would be easy for people to remember, so I became planetMitch.
 It was also something that wasn't very likely taken as a screen name.
 So I guess I've begun my branding as “planet” everything – and thus planet5D was born.
 Simple name, easy to remember and yet still described what I hope the essence of the site will be.

-As you can see, there’s a lot going on at planet5D!
-To visit any of the sections, just click on the links and please come back often!
+As you can see, there's a lot going on at planet5D!
+All of these items are in the menu of every page of the site.

 Giving credit to our sources